balazsbotond/urlcat/README.md

 ## What?

-*urlcat* is a tiny JavaScript library that makes building URL’s very convenient and prevents common mistakes.
+*urlcat* is a tiny JavaScript library that makes building URLs very convenient and prevents common mistakes.

 <br>
 <p align="center">